Hidden Paradise Campground

 Yes, St. Paul Indiana Quarry Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, sliding, jumping, zip lines.
 Always respect posted closures and seasonal restrictions.

-St. Paul Indiana Quarry Swimming Holes is a commercial swimming at quarries on Quarries located in IN, near INDIANAPOLIS.
+St. Paul Indiana Quarry Swimming Holes is a commercial swimming at quarries on Quarries located in Indiana, near Indianapolis.
 Visit two commercial quarry swimming holes in St. Paul, IN.
 Enjoy slides, zip lines, and diving.
 Check websites for fees, hours, and rules before visiting.

 At sites - swimming is not included with camping fees.